Divorce Divorce

 How can I get a divorce fast?

-To expedite the divorce process, parties can cooperate, reach an amicable settlement, and opt for mutual consent divorce.
+To expedite the divorce process in India, parties can cooperate, reach an amicable settlement, and opt for mutual consent divorce.
 Having legal representation and following all necessary legal procedures can also help in faster resolution.

 Can I marry immediately after mutual divorce?